 Before you continue with the steps listed in this guide; you acknowledge and accept that any damage to your phone caused by your attempts to root your phone is your own responsibility.
 Appuals, the (author) and our affiliates will not be responsible for a bricked device, dead SD Card, or anything to do with your phone.
 If you don’t know what you’re doing; please research and If you do not feel comfortable with the steps, then DO NOT PROCEED.

 Let’s talk a bit about CF-Auto-Root and Samsung Devices.

 CF-Auto-Root is a script to root Samsung phones running Android.
-In this guide; we will show how to use Odin and CF-Auto-Root to root a samsung phone, mainly because Samsung phones do not have their bootloaders locked.
-For other devices with locked bootloaders (see here).
+In this guide; we will show how to use Odin and CF-Auto-Root to root a Samsung phone, mainly because Samsung phones do not have their bootloaders locked.
+Some other devices might have locked bootloaders

 Next, make sure the following requirements are met